mmterpstra/CombineVariantsWorkflow/README.md

 # 3 Merge different callers

 This should lose some AD fields and the like for the complex variants (multiple alts).
 The complex merges also lose these.

+Note this part could be performed by other software better: https://genome.sph.umich.edu/wiki/Variant_Normalization

 ```
 java -Xmx4g -Djava.io.tmpdir=${variantCombineDir} \